 Dejittr

-Dejittr was created out of frustration of not being able to find enough non-biased information related to coffee and energy drinks.
-We are a small team of health advocates that want to provide the most reliable information based on our research and personal experience.
+Dejittr was created out of the frustration of not finding enough non-biased information online related to beverages.
+We’re a team of health advocates that want to provide the most reliable information based on our research and personal experience.

 Learn More